 Not charging at all puts you at the risk of losing your business, being overworked, unhappy, and resentful.

-New mindset: There are many examples of wealthy, and business people in the Bible, buying and selling is also well spoken of and encouraged, so it is not a sin to charge for your services or be wealthy.
+New Money Mindset Affirmation: There are many examples of wealthy, and business people in the Bible, buying and selling are also well spoken of and encouraged, so it is not a sin to charge for your services or be wealthy.
 Work, profitable work is encouraged.

 3. Your Income Is Inconsistent